Liao dynasty: Names

-In 1124, the successor state established by Yelü Dashi in the Western Regions also officially adopted the dynastic name "Great Liao".
-In historiography, however, this regime is more commonly called the "Western Liao" or "Qara Khitai".
-The Qara Khitans used neither "Western Liao" or "Qara Khitai" to refer to themselves.
-They regarded themselves as the legitimate continuation of the Liao dynasty and continued to use the Khitan name "Great Liao Khitan" ("Great Liao" in Chinese) as their self designation.
+In 1124 the successor state established by Yelü Dashi in the Western Regions also officially adopted the dynastic name Great Liao.
+In historiography, however, this regime is more commonly called the Western Liao or Qara Khitai.
+The Qara Khitans used neither Western Liao or Qara Khitai to refer to themselves.
+They regarded themselves as the legitimate continuation of the Liao dynasty and continued to use the Khitan name, Great Liao Khitan (Great Liao in Chinese), as their self-designation.
 Western Liao is a Chinese designation and Qara Khitai is a Turko-Mongol term.
-"Qara Khitai" cannot be found in any Muslim sources before the Mongol invasions, after which Turko-Mongol speakers mistook the word for "Liao" (Hura) as qara (black).
-Muslim historians initially referred to the state as "Khitai", which may have come from the Uyghur form of "Khitan", in whose language the final -n or -ń became -y.
-They adopted the name "Qara Khitai" after the Mongol invasions.
+Qara Khitai cannot be found in any Muslim sources before the Mongol invasions, after which Turko-Mongol speakers mistook the word for Liao (Hura) as qara (black).
+Muslim historians initially referred to the state as Khitai, which may have come from the Uyghur form, in which the final -n or -ń became -y.
+They adopted the name Qara Khitai after the Mongol invasions.

-Due to the dominance of the Khitans during the Liao dynasty in Northeast China and Mongolia and later the Qara Khitai in Central Asia where they were seen as Chinese, the term "Khitai" came to mean "China" to people near them in Central Asia, Russia and northwestern China.
-The name was then introduced to medieval Europe via Islamic and Russian sources, and became "Cathay".
-In the modern era, words related to Khitay are still used as a name for China by Turkic peoples, such as the Uyghurs in China's Xinjiang region and the Kazakhs of Kazakhstan and areas adjoining it, and by some Slavic peoples, such as the Russians and Bulgarians.
+Due to the dominance of the Khitans during the Liao dynasty in Northeast China and Mongolia, and later the Qara Khitai in Central Asia where they were seen as Chinese, the term Khitai came to mean China to people near them in Central Asia, Russia, and northwestern China.
+The name was then introduced to medieval Europe via Islamic and Russian sources, and became Cathay.
+In the modern era, words related to Khitai are still used as a name for China by Turkic peoples, such as the Uyghurs in China's Xinjiang region and the Kazakhs of Kazakhstan and areas adjoining it, and by some Slavic peoples, such as the Russians and Bulgarians.

+The Khitan imperial family used two different names for their surname, Yila and Yelü.
+Yila (Ila) was probably an older term and meant stallion, related to messenger, standard-bearer, warrior.
+Yelü (Yarud) was adopted at a later point, possibly in the 930s, and is related to the Khitan adjective for flourishing, prosperous.